 Since taking over the head coaching duties at Santa Clara in the spring of 1987, Smith has built the Bronco soccer program into a national power.
-For 19 consecutive seasons, his Broncos reached the NCAA Tournament prior to 2008 and have been ranked among the top-10 teams in the country.
-In addition, his Bronco teams have won nine West Coast Conference titles.
+The Broncos reached the NCAA Tournament 19 consecutive times prior to 2008.
+Overall, the Broncos have been to 24 NCAA Tournaments entering the 2014 season.
+In addition, his Bronco teams have won 10 West Coast Conference titles.